marhoy/nrk-download/docs/20_installing_nrkdownload.rst

 -----------------

 This tool is compatible with both Python 2 and 3.
-But unless you have other reasons to use Python 2, Python 3.x is recommended.
+But unless you have other reasons to use Python 2, the latest Python 3.x is recommended.

 If your system-wide Python installation is under control of a package manager like rpm or deb, you should avoid pip-installing python packages as root.
-This can be achieved in several ways:
+This can be solved in several ways:

 #.
 Install Python packages under your own home-directory by passing the
-   --user option to the pip installer.
+   ``--user`` option to the pip installer.
 #.
 Install your own user-specific Python distribution, where you can
    later install packages.
 Anaconda (or Miniconda) is a good choice.
    It also has good support for environment (see next).